 “I used to think all these things Rachael did were biological because, well, you know, it’s in the genes,” David said.
 “She has to love musicals and she has to do stuff that’s just part of being in this family because it’s in the genes.
 And then I see Jae do them.
 And I’m like, uh-oh, this is a learned thing.”

-“Jujubes Represent Sugar” is an excerpt from Nicole Zelniker’s forthcoming book Mixed.
+“Jujubes Represent Sugar” is an excerpt from Nicole Zelniker’s book Mixed, published by The Nasiona.
 Of the book, Zelniker writes,

 “The definition of families is widening—whether it’s because of mixed-race relationships, interracial adoption, or a number of other factors.
 Today, it is important to hear from a growing population about race, their shifting identities, and what family means to them.”